Norton City Schools

 Gifted Identification Processes:

 Norton City Schools conducts whole-grade screenings for gifted identification in superior cognitive ability in grades 2 and 4.
 Currently Norton uses the InView for our whole-grade screening.
-The CogAT is used if a reassessment is needed.
+The CogAT or NNAT-3 is used if a reassessment is needed.
 InView and CogAT measure a student's ability to think and reason, so they are not tied to a single subject area like other tests given in school.
 Students whose results meet the qualifying score are identified as gifted in superior cognitive ability.
 Additionally, the district offers a re-assessment option (CogAT) for students whose scores reach a “rescreening” score.
 Parents will be notified in writing within 30 days of the receipt of testing results of their children’s identification or opportunity for rescreening.

 InView Scores: The InView Home Report provides two different scores for families.
 The first set of scores shows a child's performance in National Percentile Rankings.
 The child's score for each subtest, along with the two categories of nonverbal and verbal, as a national percentile ranking.
 For example, a score for the sequences subtest might be 53%.
 This means the score is at or above 53% of all students (nationally) at the grade level who have taken the InView.
 The subtest scores provide insight into areas of strength in a student's ability to think and reason.

-Whole-grade screening for specific academic ability in reading and math is conducted in grades 2 through 7 through the use of NWEA MAP.
+Whole-grade screening for specific academic ability in reading and math is conducted in grades 2 through 8 through the use of NWEA MAP.
 The MAP assessment is administered three times during the year.
 The resulting scores of each administration are reviewed, and students whose scores reach the 95th percentile (national percentile rank) on the reading and/or math are identified as gifted.

 Screening and consideration of identification in visual and performing arts ability is conducted upon parent, teacher, or student referral.
 A checklist of behaviors related to the specific arts area will be completed, and if a qualifying score is achieved, then a demonstration of superior ability in the area of visual and performing arts will be scheduled, with the student performing an audition or displaying work through a portfolio or other exhibition before trained assessors.